Kinto/kinto/docs/permissions.rst

 For the payment use case we have three players involved:

-- The **payment app** that stores payments for users for an app
+- The **payment app**, storing receipts for buyers and sellers;
+- The **selling app**, reading receipts for a given seller.
-- The **selling app** that can read records of the given app
+- The **buyer app** reading receipts for a given buyer.
-- The **user** that can read records of the given user

-The ``payments`` bucket
-'''''''''''''''''''''''

-In that case we will create a bucket **payments** owned by the payment app:
+In this case, the ``payments`` bucket will be created with the following ACLs:

 .. code-block:: json

     {
         "id": "payments",
-        "permissions": {
+        "acls": {
-            "write_bucket": ["scope:paymentapp"]
+            "write_bucket": ["appid:<payment-appid>"]
         }
     }

-The ``operations`` collection
-'''''''''''''''''''''''''''''

-In this bucket we will create a **operations** collection:
+Receipts will be stored inside a "receipts" collection, stored inside the "payments" bucket.
+No specific ACL will be defined for this collection: only the "payment" app should be able to write receipt records there.

 .. code-block:: json

     {
-        "id": "operations",
+        "id": "receipts",
-        "permissions": {
-            "read_collection": ["Authenticated"]
+        "acls": {}
     }
-    }

-Records access
-''''''''''''''

-Finally to give user and sellingapp access to the records they need, we will add the following permissions on each records:
+Finally to give buyers and sellers app read access on their related records, each record should be created with an associated ACL.

 .. code-block::